jspsych/jsPsych/docs/tutorials/rt-task.md

 ## Part 14: Local testing

-To get rid of the CORS block in some browsers, you have to setup a static server.
+For security reasons, many browsers won't just run a javascript module.
+In order to run a javascript module safely, you have to setup a static server.

 * Make sure [Node.js](https://nodejs.org/en/) is installed.